Coin Standard

 Treasury capability

-object is required to mint new coins or to burn current ones.
+When you create a coin using the coin::create_currency function, the publisher of the smart contract that creates the coin receives a TreasuryCap object.
+The TreasuryCap object is required to mint new coins or to burn current ones.
 Consequently, only addresses that have access to this object are able to maintain the coin supply on the Sui network.

-object is transferable, so a third party can take over the management of a coin that you create if you transfer the TreasuryCap
+The TreasuryCap object is transferable, so a third party can take over the management of a coin that you create if you transfer the TreasuryCap.
+After transferring the capability, however, you are no longer able to mint and burn tokens yourself.

 Regulated coins

 The Coin standard includes the ability to create regulated coins.
-To create a regulated coin, you use the coin::create_regulated_currency
+To create a regulated coin, you use the coin::create_regulated_currency function (which uses the coin::create_currency function itself), but which also returns a DenyCap capability.
+The DenyCap capability allows the bearer to maintain a list of addresses that aren't allowed to use the token.

 The regulated-coin-sample repository provides an example of regulated coin creation.